-Explore the primeval Białowieża Forest and Biebrza Marshes of western Poland!
+Explore the primeval Białowieża Forest and Biebrza Marshes of eastern Poland!
 The trip starts in Warsaw, but we will be transferring to Gdansk for 2 days where we will visit Długi Targ, the old market place, the famous Malbork Castle, bird the mouth of the Vistula River and the Hel Peninsula, a is a 35-km-long sandbar peninsula in northern Poland separating the Bay of Puck from the open Baltic Sea.

 On the drive over to the Belarus border we will stop at Druzno Lake, famous for its wealth of breeding species including River Warbler, Ferruginous Duck and Lesser Spotted Eagle.
 The Białowieża Forest is one of the last and largest remaining parts of the immense primeval forest that once stretched the European plain.
 With luck we will be able to see the European Bison, as the forest is home of over 600 of these critters.
 The forest has been designated a UNESCO World Heritage Site.
 Some of the specialties of the area include White-backed, European Three-toed, Black, Gray-headed and Middle Spotted Woodpecker, Corn Crake, Red-breasted Flycatcher, River and Barred Warbler.
 One evening we will be visiting a Great Snipe lek.